Planning for a Power BI Enterprise Deployment

 The other reason is, of course, you want to save some money, right?
 We want to prevent that rework.
 We don’t want to be rolling things out and having problems with it.
 We want to lower the cost of changing over from one technology to another technology, and also thinking about licensing, and we’ll do a quick brief look at the licensing in Power BI today.

-Some of the, like Power BI, has license options that are some of the most expensive things inside the Microsoft environment, as well as some of the most cheap.
+Power BI has license options that are some of the most expensive things inside the Microsoft environment, as well as some of the most cheap.

 And so, understanding the types of licenses you need, and what you need to know, and who is going to use which license.